MadLadSquad/UntitledDesktopOverlay/README.md

 Issues, PRs, discussions and documentation can all be found on github [here](https://github.com/MadLadSquad/UntitledDesktopOverlay)

 ## The full package
 Don't have a graphical environment?
-We you can directly emerge the `untitled-desktop-full` package which installs the applications for the following tasks:
+You can directly emerge the `untitled-desktop-full` package which installs the applications for the following tasks:
 1. Window manager - KWin
 1. Display manager - SDDM
 1. File manager - UntiledFileManager